MicrosoftDocs/OfficeDocs-O365ITPro/yammer/manage-yammer-groups/yammer-and-office-365-groups.md

 ### Q: I don't want my existing groups to get connected to Microsoft 365.
 Can I turn this off?

-A: No, but you can [[Manage who can create Groups](/office365/admin/create-groups/manage-creation-of-groups), which will also apply to the conversion of existing groups.
+A: No, but you can [Manage who can create Groups](/office365/admin/create-groups/manage-creation-of-groups), which will also apply to the conversion of existing groups.
 Only groups with at least one admin with group creation privileges can be connected to Microsoft 365.

 If you apply new a creation policy, this will not retroactively change groups that are already connected to Microsoft 365.
 This will only impact new groups moving forward.

 ### Q: I have an unconnected group.
 How can I get it to be connected?

 A: When your network first becomes eligible for connected groups, all groups that meet the criteria are converted to connected groups.
-After that, if a group that wasn't eligible becomes eligible, for example if your network has Microsoft group creation policies applied and you add a group admin with group creation permission, the group is not automatically connected.
+After that, if a group that wasn't eligible becomes eligible, for example if your network has Microsoft group creation policies applied and you add a group admin with group creation permission, the group isn't automatically connected.
 To have a group connected, you can submit a support request to have all eligible groups in your network connected.

 ## FAQ - General